A Twitter (v1.1) feed plugin for the developers that's flexible and supports displaying multiple feeds of both user and search timelines.

 count (int); default: 10

 The number of tweets you want displayed.
-The maximum Twitter allows per request is at 200 but anything higher than 30 seems to noticeably affect the page load time, especially when loading multiple feeds on the one page.
+The maximum Twitter allows per request is at 200.
+Page speed can be substantially affected when loading multiple feeds on one page.

 The option of whether or not to keep replies out of the feed displayed.
 Go with

 noto keep replies in,

 yesto take them out.
 NOTE: Twitter removes replies only after it retrieves the number of tweets you request.
 Thus if you choose 10, and out of that 10 6 are replies, only 4 tweets will be displayed.

 The option of whether or not to display embedded images within the rendered feed.
 The caching of images is left to the browser to handle.